TeenI126/week3project/readme.md

 # Problem Domain Description
-Our team will be looking into the media management domain,
+Our team will be looking into the media management domain.

 # What kind of application we are planning to make
 We plan to make an app to manage and share music across different streaming platforms, for example sharing a playlist from Apple Music to Spotify.